Michelle Carson DipHe, Registered MBACP Adult, Young Person/Child Counsellor

 I would like to congratulate you on having the courage to take this step in looking after your 'Emotional Well-being' and not suffering alone.
 I understand how difficult it can be to choose the right therapist as I have also been on this journey.
 I believe counselling is about the quality of the therapeutic relationship and how you and I build trust so you can speak about painful feelings and events.

-I am a qualified Person-Centred Adult Child & Young Person Counsellor and a member of the British Association of Counselling and Psychotherapy.
+I am a qualified Person-Centred adult, young person/child Counsellor and a registered member of the British Association of Counselling and Psychotherapy.
+(Reg No 331504)

 How I Work